 I have tested the Astral V-Eight on our packrafting trip in Finnish Lapland and Norway.
 The rivers on this trip were maximum class 2-3.
 I would probably use a different life jacket if I would plan to go paddling on class 3+ rivers.
 But as you can see on the picture below you can float on the water (I tried it with and without dry suite).

-The backside of the Astral V-Eight is almost just mesh.
-A quite different design than many other PFD’s on the market.
+The backside of the Astral V-Eight is almost just meshed and it has quite different design than many other PFD’s on the market.
 This is a great feature if you plan to paddle in warmer areas.
-Also you can comfortably sit in a packraft since the flotation part in the back is located on the top.
+Also, you can comfortably sit in a packraft since the flotation part in the back is located on the top.
 There is also some velcro on the straps on the top to attach them properly on the PFD.
 The straps on the side should be tightened before you sit into the packraft.
 I realized that the PFD should really snug your body otherwise the PFD won’t support you that much.
-So make sure you have tighten all the straps when using it!
+So make sure you have tightened all the straps when using it!

-The Astral Designs V-Eight in front of my packraft on our trip in Norway.
+The Astral Designs V-Eight in front of my packraft on our trip to Norway.
 There is also the Thule X5 – an iPhone case – which I use to waterproof my iPhone.